xylitogum/X-Utils/README.md

   - Machine Learning scripts including Neural Networks.
 - Properties
   - Additional Property Attributes that are used to manipulate how properties can be displayed and interacted within Unity's Inpsector UI.
+- UI
+  - UI Effect scripts that animates UI texts, images or buttons in a script-controlled manner.